 I don’t carry “mom guilt” anymore.
 I know that I did the best I could with the information and resources we had.

 5. Remember your worth.

 You are an amazingly extraordinary parent!
 Parenting is tough.
-But raising a child with reactive adoptive is often downright paralyzing.
+But raising a child with reactive attachment disorder is often downright paralyzing at times.
 Give yourself grace and insist on some self-care.
 Even if all you can manage is to head to bed early, do it.

 The world is nowhere close to understanding the realities of reactive attachment disorder.
 That’s why kids and families don’t get the support and resources they need to heal.
-But don’t settle for less.
-Demand the following:
+But that doesn't mean you should settle for less.
+It is reasonable to expect and ask for the following: